LikeSen/learngit/readme.txt

-dev branch
-creating a new branch is quick!
+creating a new branch is quick AND simple.